 On August 20, 2012, the Corporation listed the Common Shares on the Botswana Stock Exchange (the "BSE") under the trading symbol "GG".
 The listing serves as a secondary listing for the Common Shares.
-The listing on the BSE did not involve the issuance of new Common Shares or any other securities or derivatives, such as depositary receipts, as it was structured solely to allow the Common Shares that are currently issued and outstanding to be tradeable by investors through the facilities of the BSE.
-The listing will not result in any changes to the rights and entitlements of holders of the Common Shares, irrespective of whether they purchase their shares through the Exchange or the BSE.
+The listing does not result in any changes to the rights and entitlements of holders of the Common Shares, irrespective of whether they purchase their shares through the Exchange or the BSE.

-Management Change
+Management Changes